 The Airmen's Stories - AC1 W N Addison

-William Nathan Addison of Manchester joined the RAF in 1938 and trained as a Wireless Operator.
+William Nathan Addison, of Manchester, was born on 11th August 1919 and joined the RAF in 1938 and trained as a Wireless Operator.
 He volunteered for aircrew duties in mid-1940 and was sent on a short radar course at RAF Yatesbury.

 On 18th August Addison joined 23 Squadron at Wittering and served with it during the Battle of Britain.